Path (social network)

-Path was a social networking-enabled photo sharing and messaging service for mobile devices that was launched in 14 November 2010.
-The service allows users to share up to a total of 50 contacts with their close friends and family.
+Path was a social networking-enabled photo sharing and messaging service for mobile devices that was launched on 14 November 2010.
+The service allowed users to share up to a total of 50 contacts with their close friends and family.
 Based in San Francisco, California, the company was founded by Shawn Fanning and former Facebook executive Dave Morin.

 In 2011, Morin rejected a $100 million offer for the company from Google.
 On May 28, 2015, Path announced it had been acquired for an undisclosed amount by Kakao.

 On September 17, 2018, Path announced its termination of the service.
 From October 18, 2018, existing users are no longer able to access the Path service.

 Service

 Users update their stream on Path by posting photos and adding tags for people, places, and things.

 Path initially limited each user's social network to 50 friends in order to encourage greater sharing of personal information by keeping it private to a person's inner circle of social contacts.
 Later, Path raised its friend limit to 150 and then removed it entirely.
 The site was intended as a companion to Facebook and other social network platforms, as opposed to a destination website.